cloudlinux/cloudlinux-doc-test/docs/kb/FAQ/README.md

 Yes, this is possible in case you have access to all systems you need to monitor.
 You can copy the target server key to the clipboard by clicking on the key symbol button.
 Alternatively, find your server key in the id field of the _/var/imunify360/license.json_ file.

-## WHM/cPanel Native feature management FAQ
+## WHM/cPanel Native feature management

 - **What is the difference between Feature Management in Imunify360 UI and WHM/cPanel Native FM?**